 There are probably at least as many recipes for brownies as there are surnames.
 This is based on the one my mother used, but adapted to UK ingredients.
-A good, strong cocoa is required, such as Traidcraft or Green & Blacks.
+A good, dark cocoa gives the best results, such as Traidcraft or Green & Blacks.
+Tesco now do one in a recyclable tin, and it’s good too.

 1 tsp vanilla